vcita/developers-hub/entities/license/md/businessCart.md

 ## BusinessCart

-Represents a business cart containing offerings to be purchased and calculated totals.
+A businessCart object represents a temporary collection of products, organized as cart items, that a business plans to purchase.

-### Properties
+## Properties

 | Name | Description | Type | Required |
 | --- | --- | --- | --- |